yongcongwang/blog/source/_posts/coding/Effective-Modern-Cpp.md

 - Most functions are exception-neutral rather than `noexcept`.

 # 15. Use `constexpr` whenever possible.
-- `constexpr` objects are `const` and are initialized with valuess known during compilation.
+- `constexpr` objects are `const` and are initialized with values known during compilation.
 - `constexpr` functions can produce compile-time results when called with arguments whose values are known during compilation.
 - `constexpr` objects and functions may be used in a wider range of contexts than non-constexpr objects and functions.
 - `constexpr` is part of an object's or function's interface.